ronniross/asi-dynamic-core/README.md

-# asi-dynamic-core v.
-0.1.1
+# asi-dynamic-core

-A machine learning dataset that works as a perpective-engine for Large Language Models training, tuning and inferencing pipelines.
+A machine learning dataset that works as a perspective-engine for Large Language Models training, tuning and inferencing pipelines.

 > ## Disclaimer